SimonEnsemble/graph-kernel-SVM-for-toxicity-of-pesticides-to-bees/README.md

-### classifying the toxicity of pesticides to honey bees via support vector machines and the random walk graph kernel
+### Classifying the toxicity of pesticides to honey bees via support vector machines with random walk graph kernels

 Python and Julia code to reproduce the results of our paper:
 > P. Yang, A. Henle, X. Fern, C. Simon.
 Classifying the toxicity of pesticides to honey bees via support vector machines with random walk graph kernels. _The Journal of Chemical Physics_.
 2022.
 DOI: 10.1063/5.0090573. [link](https://aip.scitation.org/doi/10.1063/5.0090573)